 How automation can create helpful content

 Regarding automatically generated content, Google's guidance has been consistent for years.
-Using automation—including AI—to generate content primarily to manipulate ranking in search results violates Google's spam policies.
+Using automation—including AI—to develop content primarily to manipulate ranking in search results violates Google's spam policies.

 Google has many years of experience dealing with automation being used in an attempt to game search results.
-Google's spam-fighting efforts—including its SpamBrain system—will continue, however spam is produced.
+Google's spam-fighting efforts—including its SpamBrain system—will continue no matter how spam is produced.